fabryandrea/RedshiftWorkshop/README.md

 group by name, stv_blocklist.slice, stv_tbl_perm.rows
 order by 3 desc;
 ```
-Please note that the tables `orders`, `lineitem`, `partsupp` were defined as distribution style key therefore, the rows are split equally across the slices on the Redshift clusters.
+Please note that the tables `orders`, `lineitem`, `partsupp` were defined as distribution style key therefore, the rows are split equally across the slices on the Redshift cluster.
 Whereas tables `region`, `nation`, `supplier`, and `customer` were defined with distribution style all.
 It means there is a copy of the table on every node in the cluster.
 Distribution style ALL is used for small or medium dimensions that join large fact tables that are using key distribution style.

 Now we will submit some queries on Redshift and use some of the System tables and views to track queries that are currently executing as well as query history.